Loading

 Which endings class to use?

-The following example demonstrates how to determine the verb class.
-Consider this verb:
+The following example demonstrates how to determine the endings class.
+Consider the verb myśleć(to think):

 myśleć

-This is the infinitive form of the verb "to think".
-At this point, the verb's class cannot be determined from the ending.
-Consider its first form:
+This is the infinitive form of the verb.
+At this point, the verb's class cannot be determined.
+Let's add the first form I think:

 How to conjugate a verb